illBeRoy/plant-cli/README.md

 - **express**: Express-only application which utilizes json as body parser

+- **react-component**: React component library that is not a standalone project

 - **react-express**: Fullstack React & Express application with typescript, jest and sass modules

+- **react.-component**: React application with typescript, jest and sass modules

 - **react**: React application with typescript, jest and sass modules